mycodewolrd/Food-Website-UI/README.md

 # Food-Website-UI
-It's a frontend template using HTML and CSS only
+It's a frontend template using HTML and CSS only.

 # Hero Page: